TitansBane/Elysium/README.md

 In the FOMOD select 3b - MCM-Save-etc, MCM renamed.
 This mod is a replacer.
 Disable/delete the original version.

+#### Forget Spell
+Download the following file from the [Ultra Widescreen (2560x1080 Tested) Patch for Forget Spell (Temporary Upload)](https://www.nexusmods.com/skyrimspecialedition/mods/54854) mod page :
+  - Main Files : 2560x1080 Forget Spell Patch

+This is a patch.
+Place it below Forget Spell in the mod order.

 ### Tweaking the Game Settings

 I highly recommend using [BethINI](https://www.nexusmods.com/skyrimspecialedition/mods/4875) which is included in this Modlist (can be found in `MO2/tools/BethINI`).
 I recommend tweaking the `Detail` section for more FPS: